 Russia introduced an explicit requirement for companies to implement compliance measures in 2012.
 The law sets out a basic list of measures that serve as an example of the minimum a company should consider implementing to comply with the requirement.
 The list is non-exhaustive and includes:

-- introduction of a designated anti-corruption function;
+- introducing a designated anti-corruption function;

-- cooperation with the authorities;
+- cooperating with the authorities;